Skip to main content

 Solid Stocks:

-For boring a hole in rifle stocks made of solid material (typically wood or fibreglass), a 19mm ‘Forstner’ bit should be used.
-This is the most suitable bit for achieving a cleanly bored, flat bottomed, blind hole, which is essential for a solid stock.
+A 19 mm ‘Forstner’ bit should be used to drill a hole in rifle stocks made of solid material (typically wood or fibreglass).
+This bit is the most suitable for achieving a cleanly bored, flat-bottomed, blind hole, which is essential for a solid stock.

-Ideally, the boring process should be undertaken using a pillar/pedestal type machine, so that the correct X & Y axis of the bore is maintained throughout the process, and the hole is bored to the correct depth
+Ideally, the drilling process should be undertaken using a pillar/pedestal type machine so that the correct X & Y axis of the bore is maintained throughout the process and the hole is bored to the proper depth.

-This will produce a hole that provides a clearance fit, that provides sufficient room for the epoxy resin to form a good bond between the surfaces or the stock and adapter.
+This will produce a hole that provides a clearance fit and sufficient room for the epoxy resin to form a good bond between the surfaces or the stock and adapter.

 The image below shows a fibreglass McMillan stock, which offers the same strength as the solid wood stock for the adapter installation.